Lostlitus/notes/cpp/keywords.md

 ## `extern`

-`extern` keyword lets variable/funtion to have *external linkage*.
-It provides the semantic that outer environment can use the symbol declared with `extern`.
+`extern` keyword lets entity (variable and function) to have *external linkage*. (check the talk about linkage in `cpp/linkage.md`) It provides the semantic that outer environment can use this symbol.

 ### 1. For global variable

 Global variable has external linkage by default.
-But it's declaration and definition are combined together.(global variable are zero-initialization by default) This means if one want to share a global variable by putting it in a header file, multiply definition may appear.
+But it's declaration and definition are combined together. (global variable are zero-initialization by default) This means if one want to share a global variable by putting it in a header file, multiply definition may appear.
 So a better approach is adding extern for the global variable.
 In this way, the declaration and definition can